Monoprix sells off your personal data

 • Then go to the home page monoprix.fr.

-• Don't surf, but observe the different third-party companies that track you.
+• Do not browse; just watch the various third-party companies that track you.

-And the list of trackers is long, I had to take 2 captures:
+And the list of trackers is long; I had to take 2 screenshots:

 home1home2

-Note that all of these trackers were triggered before I could even play with the consent banner to signify that I did not want to be tracked.
-These headbands are today unfortunately a dark joke, because in addition to being unbearable for the user, they rarely work properly.
+Note that all these trackers were triggered before I could even interact with the consent banner to say that I did not want to be tracked.
+These banners have sadly become a grim joke: on top of being unbearable for users, they rarely work properly.

 monoprix cookie banner